tiiiecherle/osx_install_config/README.md

 7	Backup and restore script
 -----
 When I was looking for a highly configurable backup / restore tool I could not find one that was fitting my needs and working reliable.
-That`s why I wrote this script which is working very well for over a year (with multiple backups and restores and different macs) now.
+That`s why I wrote this script which is working very well for over two years (with multiple backups and restores and different macs) now.

 At a first glance it seems a bit complicated but it isn`t ;)

-There is the scritp itself and a bunch of `.txt` files where the files and folders for the backup are specified.
-The backup will be saved to `~/Desktop/backup_USERNAME_DATE` and is supposed to preserve all file permissions.
+There is the scritp itself and a `.txt` file where the files and folders for the backup are specified.
+You will be prompted by an applescript to choose a directory for saving the backup.
+In the meanwhile the backup will temporary be done in `~/Desktop/backup_USERNAME_DATE` and is supposed to preserve all file permissions.
 That's why macOS could ask for your password when trying to delete the backup folder.
-I use .tar.gz to store the backup to another volume without loosing file permissions.
+The script then creates a .tar.gz file of the backup folder (also on the Desktop) and checks the file integrity.
+As the check is passed successfully the file will be moved to the speciefied location and the temporary files will be deleted.

 The lines in the .../list/backup_restore_list.txt specify the files and folders to be backed up or restored.

 All lines that get backed up or restored start by an m (master) or u (user) and the script does a syntax check at the beginning.
 Commented lines are ignored and the echo lines will be displayed in the Terminal while running.

 Here is why there is a master and a user folder.
-As I admin more than one mac that are not kept up to date every time with all apps and settings I splitted it up to a master and user backup.
-In the following I also split up the manual for single mac use and master / user implementation.
+As I admin more than one mac that are not kept up to date every time with all apps and settings.
+That`s why I splitted it up to a master and user backup.
+Everything that is marked as master will be restored from my backup, all user entries from the user backup of the same mac.

 ##### restore